SpeedCoder5/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?
 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

     From the terminal type:
         python -V
     Look for a response like:
         Python 3.5.0 :: Anaconda 2.4.0 (64-bit)
+    which is what I installed on my computer.

 ---